Fiserv/Commerce-Hub/docs/Resources/API-Documents/Message-Digest.md

 ---
-tags: [Commerce Hub, Card Not Present, Card Present, Message Digest, Authentication]
+tags: [Card Not Present, Card Present, Message Digest, Authentication.
+API Reference]
 ---

-# Generate Message Digest
+# Generate a Message Digest

 To ensure data integrity, prevent replay attacks, and eliminate stale requests, Authentication is required as part of the header when integrating with Commerce Hub's [API Only card capture service](?path=docs/Online-Mobile-Digital/Secure-Data-Capture/API/API-Only.md) or Hosted Payment Pages.